meuniv/NovaDTC/source/requirement5.rst

 Requirement #5: Math @ Life
 ++++++++++++++++++++++++++++

-:math:`\righarrow`_ Discuss with your counselor how math affects your everyday life.
+:math:`\rightarrow` Discuss with your counselor how math affects your everyday life.

 .. admonition:: Additional Challenge: